 We provide real estate and lease management technology solutions, including lease administration, lease accounting and abstraction services, through our CoStar Real Estate Manager service offerings, as well as portfolio and debt analysis, management and reporting capabilities through our CoStar Risk Analytics service offerings.
-We also provide benchmarking and analytics for the hospitality industry both on a subscription basis and an ad hoc basis.
+We also provide data and reports on an ad hoc basis to customers in the hospitality industry.
 We earn revenue on ad hoc transactions as reports or data are delivered to customers.
 We provide information services internationally, through our Business Immo, Belbex and Thomas Daily businesses in France, Spain and Germany, respectively.
-Information Services' revenue growth rate for the three months ended March 31, 2023 accelerated compared to the revenue growth rate for the three months ended March 31, 2022 as a result of inclusion of the revenue from the Business Immo Acquisition and increased sales of STR products.
-We expect the Information Services revenue growth rate for the year ended December 31, 2023 to be consistent with the revenue growth rate for the year ended December 31, 2022 as a result of lower price adjustments.
+Information Services' revenue growth rate for the three months ended March 31, 2024 decelerated compared to the revenue growth rate for the three months ended March 31, 2023 as a result of the Business Immo Acquisition in April of 2022.
+We expect the Information Services revenue growth rate for the year ending December 31, 2024 to decrease compared to the revenue growth rate for the year ending December 31, 2024 as a result of converting legacy STR customers to our new CoStar-based benchmarking product.